-Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return (Arithmetic)
+Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return (Geometric)

-Fixed Income 22.00 % 2.62 %
+Fixed Income 24.00% 2.85%

-Domestic Equities 22.00 4.60
+Domestic Equities 21.00 4.27

-Real Estate 13.00 3.27
+Real Estate 13.00 4.46

-Private Equity 15.00 7.53
+Private Equity 15.00 7.52

-International Equities 21.00 5.51
+International Equities 20.00 5.16

-Risk Parity 2.00 4.37
+Risk Parity 2.00 4.38

-Other investments 5.00 3.27
+Other investments 5.00 3.46

-Total 100.00 %
+Total 100.00%

-Discount Rate The discount rate used to measure the total pension liability for the current year was 6.9 percent for the traditional plan and the combined plan.
+Discount Rate The discount rate used to measure the total pension liability was 6.9 percent for the Traditional Pension Plan, Combined Plan and Member-Directed Plan.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the contractually required rates, as actuarially determined.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments for the traditional pension plan, combined plan and member-directed plan was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments for the Traditional Pension Plan, Combined Plan and Member-Directed Plan was applied to all periods of projected benefit payments to determine the total pension liability.